Vampire: The Masquerade - Bloodlines 2: Everything we know

 How has Bloodlines 2 changed with its new developer?

-It's hard to say how much, if any, of the original Bloodlines 2 gameplay and mechanics have transferred over with its move to development with The Chinese Room.
-We know it's still set in Seattle, but instead of playing as a recently-turned "thinblood" vampire, you'll now be playing as an established vampire Elder, recently awoken from a prolonged torpor.
+We also know it's still set in Seattle, but instead of playing as a recently-turned "thinblood" vampire, you'll now be playing as an established vampire Elder, recently awoken from a prolonged torpor.

 What did we know about Bloodlines 2 before its studio shuffle?